OnionDev1885/slash-command-handler-template-djs-v13/README.md

 # Slash Commands Handler for Discord.js v13

 # Global Commands
-- This repository is for global slash commands aka slash commands for all guilds in which the bot has been invited with `applications.commands`` scope!
+- This repository is for global slash commands aka slash commands for all guilds in which the bot has been invited with `applications.commands` scope!

 # Guild Commands
 - Check the `guild` branch for guild commands aka slash commands for only one guild.
 Best if you have a single-server/private bot!

-# This branch is for Global Commands
+# This branch is for Guild Commands

 # How to use?
 - Fork this repo.